dayanjr/Data_Structures_Tutorials/cse_final_p_tutorial/linked_list_tutorial/2-linked_list.md

 }
 ```
 ## Methods of removing elements from a linked list
-Clear(): This method is used to remove all nodes from the LinkedList.
+Clear(): This method is used to remove all the nodes from a LinkedList.
-Remove(LinkedListNode): This method is used to remove the specified node from the LinkedList.
+Remove(LinkedListNode): This method is used to remove a specified node from a LinkedList.
-Remove(T): This method is used to remove the first occurrence of the specified value from the LinkedList.
+Remove(T): This method is used to remove the first occurrence of a specified value from a LinkedList.
 RemoveFirst(): This method is used to remove the node at the start of the LinkedList.
 RemoveLast(): This method is used to remove the node at the end of the LinkedList, as shown in the code example:
 ```csharp